algorni/iot-edge-config-deploy/README.md

 for a Direct Method call and save the content of the DM call into a file (specified as Environment Variable).

-That file reside into a bounded folder and the same folder is shared with another Module that will read the same configuration file.

-This situation is useful when you have a docker container for which you do not control the source code (or for which you do not want to change the code) that expect a configuration file (in this example in JSON format but you can quite easily change the code in order to deploy free text as soon as it is provided as
+This approach is useful when you have to rely on a container for which you do not control the source code (or for which you do not want to change the code) that expect a configuration file (in this example in JSON format but you can quite easily change the code in order to deploy free text as soon as it is provided as